CosmosOS/Cosmos/Docs/articles/Kernel/Plugs.md

  Cosmos replaces specific methods and property implementations that rely on win32 API calls.
 Plugs can also be used to provide an alternate implementation for a method, even if it does not rely on the Windows API.

+ > **Important: All plugs must go in a seperate project, which is included in your original project using the `PlugReference` attribute in your kernels csproj.**

 ## Types of plugs